-The first step is to perform a limit-equilibrium stability analysis to determine the location and shape of the critical slip surface (the slip surface with the lowest factor of safety), and the yield acceleration (a_y), defined as the acceleration required to bring the factor of safety to 1.0.
+1. The first step is to perform a limit-equilibrium stability analysis to determine the location and shape of the critical slip surface (the slip surface with the lowest factor of safety), and the yield acceleration (ay), defined as the acceleration required to bring the factor of safety to 1.0.
 Most computer-based slope stability programs include iterative routines for finding both of these parameters.
-If a computer program with these options is not available, the critical slip surface can be obtained through iterative trial-and-error, and the yield acceleration can be calculated from Newmark's relation where FS is the static factor of safety, g is the acceleration due to gravity, and α is the angle from the horizontal that the center of mass of the landslide first moves.
+If a computer program with these options is not available, the critical slip surface can be obtained through iterative trial-and-error, and the yield acceleration can be calculated from Newmark's relation where FS is the static factor of safety, g is the acceleration due to gravity, and $\alpha$ is the angle from the horizontal that the center of mass of the landslide first moves.

-$$a_y = (FS - 1)g\sin\alpha$$
+$$a_v = (FS - 1)g \sin \alpha$$

 2. The second step is to select acceleration time histories that represent the expected ground motions at the project site.
 The selection process typically involves estimating magnitude, source-to-site distance, peak ground acceleration and spectral response relevant to the project site, and searching for existing strong-motion records that have parameters that closely match the estimated values.
-For Newmark analyses, Jibson (1993) recommended using: (1) Arias Intensity (Wilson and Keefer, 1985; Wilson, 1993), (2) magnitude and source distance, and (3) PGA and duration as criteria for selecting a suite of strong-motion records having characteristics of interest at a project site.
-In general, site-specific PGA should be roughly equivalent to that derived from a probabilistic seismic hazard analysis for a 475-year return period, and mode magnitude and mode distance derived from de-aggregation of that hazard level.
-Procedures for determining these site parameters and selecting a representative strongmotion record are outlined in Chapter 4.
+Methods for determining these site parameters and selecting a representative strong-motion record are outlined in Chapter 4.
+For Newmark analyses, Jibson (1993) recommended using: (1) Arias Intensity (Wilson and Keefer, 1985; Wilson, 1993; Travasarou and others, 2003), (2) magnitude and source distance, and (3) PGA and duration as criteria for selecting a suite of strong-motion records having characteristics of interest at a project site.
+In general, site-specific PGA should be derived from a probabilistic seismic hazard analysis for a 475-year return period, and mode magnitude and mode distance derived from de-aggregation of that hazard level.
 Analysis of multiple records spanning a range of estimated shaking characteristics produces a range of calculated displacements, which provides a better basis for judgment of slope performance than one displacement calculated from a single record that may have unique idiosyncrasies.
 If the slopes to be analyzed are composed of soils or weakly cemented rock, and a strong-motion recording with similar site characteristics cannot be found, a seismic site response analysis should be performed.
-Bray and Rathje (1998) described a method of using a one-dimensional wave propagation program (e.g., SHAKE91, Idriss and Sun, 1992; SHAKE, Schnabel and others, 1972) to find the average response at the slip surface prior to calculating displacements.
+Bray and Rathje (1998) described a method of using a one-dimensional wave propagation program (e.g., SHAKE91, Idriss and Sun, 1992; SHAKE, Schnabel and others, 1972) to find the average response at the slip surface prior to calculating displacements as described in Chapter 4, sources for acquiring strong-motion records are provided in Appendix D.